yermancinto/CarND-Behavioral_Cloning-P3/README.md

 * BC15.py containing the script to create and train the model
 * drive2.py for driving the car in autonomous mode
 * model.h15 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* This writeup summarizing the results

 ### Data acquisition